walshbr/introduction-to-text-analysis/reading-at-scale/distant-reading.md

 ## Patterns

 One way to begin thinking about developing approaches to using tools and methods like these is to take a step back.
 When looking at the results of distant reading, you are, more than anything else, looking for patterns and outliers.
-You could ask yourself a number of question when looking at the results of tools like Voyant.
+You could ask yourself a number of questions when looking at the results of tools like Voyant.

 * Does anything clearly not belong or not make sense?
 * What surprises you?